shafiqmz/Java-Programming-I-MOOC-Part-I-I-exercises/README.md

 Java Programming I MOOC Exercises (Part 1-37)

 Description:
-My solutions to exercises from Part 1-37 of the University of Helsinki's Java Programming I MOOC.
+My solutions to exercises from Part 1-37 of the University of Helsinki's Java Programming I MOOC (https://java-programming.mooc.fi/).
 This repository showcases my learning progress and problem-solving skills in foundational Java concepts.

 Features: